September 4, 2020

 Hospital doctor shadowing & global health experience programs.

-Most physician assistant schools require medical shadowing hours in addition to other healthcare experience, before they will accept you as a pre-pa student.
+Most physician assistant schools require medical shadowing hours in addition to other healthcare experience, before they will accept you as a pre-PA student.
+In this article, we explain how to shadow a physician assistant so that you can enhance your resume.

 We also understand the difficulty in getting those hospital observation hours during the COVID-19 global pandemic.
 We have adjusted our health and safety protocols so that you can get your clinical shadowing hours safely with Global Pre-Meds.